KKTL: History

-Casper's third radio station, KATI, operated on 1400 kHz from 1956 to 1987.
-For most of its history a contemporary station, KATI failed in 1987 as a result of a soft regional economy, the rise of FM station KTRS-FM, and a major debt to one of the station's prior owners.
+The debut of a new station KTRS-FM, then on 95.5 FM, created heavy competition for the AM signal, and in 1987 the station signed off.
+KATI had lost revenue due to a softening local economy, and major debt was owed to a previous owner.
 The license was donated to the University of Wyoming, but bids were rejected as too low and the cost of restoring it too high for the university, and UW let the license lapse in 1993.